 If you are like most Americans, health care is expected to be one of your largest expenses in retirement, after housing and transportation costs.
-But unlike your parents' generation, most of you won't have access to employer- or union-sponsored retiree health benefits.
-So, health care costs will likely consume a larger portion of your retirement budget—and you need to plan for that.
+But unlike your parents' generation, you won't likely have access to employer- or union-sponsored retiree health benefits.
+So health care costs will likely consume a larger portion of your retirement budget—and you need to plan for that.

 Pre- and early retirees: Make the most of your time to prepare

 As retirement nears, you will have several big decisions to make, including when to stop working, when to take Social Security, how to pay for health care, and how to generate cash flow from your retirement assets.
 These decisions are interconnected and could make a difference in your living costs and lifestyle in retirement—and when you can retire.

 Approximately one-third of "early retirees" who claim Social Security at age 624 do so to help pay for health care expenses until they are eligible for Medicare coverage at age 65.
 But if you can postpone retirement or save enough to cover health care costs until 65, then you may be able to defer your Social Security benefits.
 Generally speaking, the longer you can wait until age 70 to take Social Security benefits, the more you can collect, assuming you live a long life.